 In the past six years, around 29 Confucius Institutes in U.S. universities have been shut down, with 22 of them closed after the new law was passed.
 The Confucius Institute at the University of Maryland was established way back in 2004.
 The program will be closed by the end of the 2019-2020 academic year.

-The main reason for opposition against Confucius Institutes is the fact that they are not an independent educational entity, but are under the control of the Chinese government through an agency called Hanban.
+The main reason for opposition to Confucius Institutes is the fact that they are not an independent educational entity, but are under the control of the Chinese government through an agency called Hanban.
 Li Changchun, a former head of propaganda for the Chinese Communist Party, called Confucius Institutes an important component of overseas Chinese propaganda.

 Universities that allow CI on campuses end up finding that they have to follow Chinese dictates on certain topics in order to ensure that the funding for the institute remains intact.
 “When Hanban officials toured UAlbany, faculty members’ doors were stripped of banners referencing Taiwan… Worried about academic freedom and censorship, universities including the University of Chicago, the University of Illinois at Urbana-Champaign, Penn State, McMaster University, and Miami-Dade College have ended their CI arrangements and closed their Confucius Institutes,” according to NY Daily News.